urql-graphql/urql/docs/api/multipart-fetch-exchange.md

 The `multipartFetchExchange` is a drop-in replacement for the default [`fetchExchange`](./core.md#fetchexchange) and will act exactly like the `fetchExchange` unless the `variables` that it receives for mutations contain any `File`s as detected by the `extract-files` package.
-If the files are stored in anoy other type, such as a polyfill `File` or node `Blob` object then use `multipartFetchExchangeWithOptions()` instead, passing in a function to the `customFileCheck` option that returns a boolean if the given value is one of those custom file objects.
+If the files are stored in any other type, such as a polyfill `File` or Node `Blob` object then use `multipartFetchExchangeWithOptions()` instead, passing in a function to the `customFileCheck` option that returns a boolean if the given value is one of those custom file objects.
 Note that the `FormData` polyfill used must also support these file types.

 ## Installation and Setup